"How good are they LIVE?" in the last 12 months on 100 (as of 1/30/26)

 Critics Consensus

-Based on 248 concert reviews, the critics consensus is that Mumford and Sons is rated as an entertaining live performer, with worthwhile shows overall.
+Based on 270 concert reviews, the critics consensus is that Mumford and Sons is rated as a remarkable live performer, with worthwhile shows overall.
 Mumford and Sons concert reviews describe live shows and performances as commanding, ambitious, stirring, powerful, entrancing, effortless, and lyrical.

 How long are their concerts?